theapache64/youtube-rabbit-hole/README.md

 Since `YRH` has the same `YouTube` logo and name, whenever you click on `YouTube`, you'll be treated with a useful app. (like Wikipedia, Quora, Google Books, etc).

-I don't know if it will work.
+I don't know if it would work.
 I am going to experiment with this on myself 😁.

 ## Download 📥